ccicconetti/factorial2kr/README.md

 # factorial2kr

-Python script to perform factorial 2kr analysis.
+Python script to perform factorial 2^kr analysis.

 ## Background

 For an intro on factorial 2 kr design see slides from Prof. Raj Jain [here](https://www.cs.rice.edu/~johnmc/comp528/lecture-notes/Lecture12_13.pdf) or just ask Google.

 Very briefly, suppose you want to run a number of experiments (e.g., throwing a ball) to see what happens to a given metric of your interest (e.g., peak height reached by the ball after bouncing on the floor) and there are a number of parameters that might or might not affect significantly the response of your system (e.g., ball weight, ball size, ball color, weight of the person throwing the ball).
-Factorial 2kr you design can help identifying _which_ parameters are really important, in a quantitative manner, as follows.
+Factorial 2^k r you design can help identifying _which_ parameters are really important, in a quantitative manner, as follows.

 For every parameter select two limit case, in our example:

-- ball weight: 50 grams (-) vs. 100 grams (+)
+A. ball weight: 50 grams (-) vs. 100 grams (+)
-- ball size: 1 cm (-) vs. 3 cm (+)
+B. ball size: 1 cm (-) vs. 3 cm (+)
-- ball color: white (-) vs. black (+)
+C. ball color: white (-) vs. black (+)
-- weight of the person throwing the ball: 50 kg (-) vs. 80 kg (+)
+D. weight of the person throwing the ball: 50 kg (-) vs. 80 kg (+)

 Then you run _r_ experiments for every combination of the above parameters.
-We have _k = 4_ parameters, hence 2^_k_ combinations, which is 16.
+We have _k = 4_ parameters (A-D), hence 2^_k_ combinations, which is 16.
 The total number of experiments will be 16 x _r_, e.g., with _r = 10_ it will be 160.

 If you record all the values obtained in a text file, you can then give that to `factorial2kr.py`, which will tell you: